dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 </mjml>
 ```

 The reason why we didn't write the code for the list yet is because I wanted to show you the similarities of the first and last paragraph.
 Notice that they have the same `font-size` and `line-height`.
 For such cases, we can make use of the `<mj-class>` tag to reduce the redundancy and make it easier to maintain in the future.
-Let's go scroll back up to our code where `<mj-attributes>` tag is located.
+Let's scroll back up to our code where the `<mj-attributes>` tag is located.
 Then create an `<mj-class>` tag inside it with a `name` value of `body-text` as well as the shared styles of the paragraphs:

 ```html
 <mjml>